 You have to be quick with clear vision!

-Need one energetic young person, willing to learn.
+Help Wanted: One energetic young person, willing to learn.
 Outdoors environment—around water.
 Need to be quick with clear vision!
 Sprinters desired—may be required to run fast for short distances.
 On-the-job training provided.

 Interested?
 In just two short months, you can move from "trainee" to "handler."

 Come take a run on the wild side!

 If this sounds like a job you would consider, there's something you should know before you start—we're talking about a job handling alligators!

 It can be dangerous, but if you will listen and learn, you can find ways to minimize the danger.